rvilela7/MoreLifeTipsAPI/README.md

 # MoreLifeTipsAPI

-Just a simple quote api
+Just a simple quote api with tips that nobody asks for